Friends Logo

 The universally recognizable mark is, in fact, an inscription, so the typeface is very important.
 The developer chose a bold font called Friends (by Gabriel Weiss) for the logo.
 In terms of style, it is as close as possible to the NorB Croquis, Fave Hand Pro, and Black Racer Regular.
 They also look welcoming, grotesque, and good-natured.

-The emblem’s signature palette is perfectly balanced because the bright points are in harmony with the black environment, standing out against its background clearly and catchily despite its diminutive size.
-Two spots are pink, two blue, and the same amount of yellow.
+The emblem’s signature palette is perfectly balanced, with bright points in harmony with the black background, clearly and catchily standing out despite its diminutive size.
+Two spots are pink, two are blue, and the same number are yellow.
 The first personifies passion, warmth, and love.
 The latter stands for confidence, reliability, and dedication.
 Still, others symbolize humor, creativity, and positivity.

 FAQ